sylvahh/atafrica-fe-assessment-api/README.md

 **Acknowledgments:**
 - ATAfrica for the opportunity to showcase my skills.
-- Collaborators in ensuring the seamless integration of frontend and backend components.

 Feel free to reach out for any clarifications or additional information.